How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Prior specifications

 \subsection{Prior parameters $b_0$ and $B_0$ for the component means}

 \citet{Richardson+Green:1997} proposed to use empirical Bayes estimates for $b_0$ and $B_0$ which correspond to the midpoint of the observed data range for $b_0$ and the squared length of the observed data range $R^2$ for $B_0$.
 This choice makes the prior invariant to the scaling of the data, i.e., invariant to the units of the data used or standardization of the data. \citet{Richardson+Green:1997} argue that this is a sensible weakly informative prior which does not constrain the component means and does not encourage mixtures with close component means.
-They perform a sensitivity analysis for this prior by considering values from $R^2/10^2$ to $R^2$ for $B_0$, indicating for the Acidity data set that the number of components are inverse U-shaped, by first increasing with increasing values for $B_0$ and then decreasing again.
+They perform a sensitivity analysis for this prior by considering values ranging from $R^2/10^2$ to $R^2$ for $B_0$, indicating for the Acidity data set \citep{Crawford+DeGroot+Kadane:1992} that the estimated number of components are inverse U-shaped, by first increasing with increasing values for $B_0$ and then decreasing again.

 In the following we also use the midpoint of the data for $b_0$.
-For $B_0$ we vary the values to assess the impact on the number of data clusters by considering the values $B_0 \in \{6.3, 20, 100, 630\}$.
+For $B_0$ we vary the values to assess the impact on the estimated number of data clusters by considering the values $B_0 \in \{6.3, 20, 100, 630\}$.
 The extreme values correspond to the limits $R^2/10^2$ and $R^2$ considered by \citet{Richardson+Green:1997}, 20 corresponds to the empirical variance of the data and \citet{Phillips+Smith:1996} used 100 in their analysis.

-Figure~\ref{fig:priorMeans} visualizes the prior distributions for the component means considered together with a histogram of the Galaxy data set. $B_0 = R^2 = 630$ induces a weakly informative prior as suggested by \citet{Richardson+Green:1997} with approximately the same prior density values assigned to all data values observed. $B_0 = R^2 / 100 = 6.3$ induces the tightest prior for the component means and assigns very low prior density values to the extreme data values, thus shrinking the prior component means to $b_0$.
-The smallest value for $B_0$ seems problematic as hardly any weight is assigned to values above 30, where, however, the histogram would suggest that the center of a small data cluster is located.
-We consider this rather extreme range of $B_0$ values to also assess for the Galaxy data set if the inverse U-shape for the estimated number of data clusters is observed.
+Figure~\ref{fig:priorMeans} visualizes these prior distributions for the component means together with a histogram of the Galaxy data set. $B_0 = R^2 = 630$ induces a flat, weakly informative prior as suggested by \citet{Richardson+Green:1997} with approximately the same prior density values assigned to all data values observed. $B_0 = R^2 / 100 = 6.3$ induces the tightest prior for the component means and assigns very low prior density values to the extreme data values, thus shrinking the prior component means towards $b_0$.
+The smallest value for $B_0$ seems problematic as hardly any weight is assigned to values below 15 or above 30, where, however, the histogram would suggest that the centers of small data clusters are located.
+We consider this rather extreme range of $B_0$ values to assess whether the inverse U-shape for the estimated number of data clusters can also be observed for the Galaxy data set.